elgw/trafo/README.md

 - Gini impurity or by Entropy can be used as the splitting criterion for nodes.

+- Feature importance: approximations included at almost no extra cost.
+The more proper (?) feature permutation is simple to add on top of the library -- if needed.

-- Command line interface: the binary `trafo_cli` can be used to test the library on tsv-formated data.
-The tsv parser is very limited.
+- Command line interface: the binary `trafo_cli` can be used to test the library on tsv/csv-formated data although the parser is very basic.

 - Supports integer labels and floating point features.

 - Does not impute missing features.

 - Very little functionality besides the basics.
 See the `trafo_cli.c` for one way to add k-fold cross validation on top of the library.
-It should be very simple implement the feature permutation method to estimate feature importance on top of this library as well.

 - Paramerers include: - The number of trees. - Fraction of samples per tree. - Number of features per tree.